Wolof language: Classification

 Wolof is one of the Senegambian languages, which are characterized by consonant mutation.
 It is often said to be closely related to the Fula language because of a misreading by Wilson (1989) of the data in Sapir (1971) that have long been used to classify the Atlantic languages.

 Varieties

 Senegalese/Mauritanian Wolof and Gambian Wolof are distinct national standards: they use different orthographies and use different languages (French vs. English) as their source for technical loanwords.
 However, both the spoken and written languages are mutually intelligible.
 Lebu Wolof, on the other hand, is incomprehensible to standard Wolof speakers, a distinction that has been obscured because all Lebu speakers are bilingual in standard Wolof.

+Other types of varieties include what scholars have come to call urban Wolof.
+Urban Wolof is a dynamic, contact-based variety of Wolof that has developed in major urban centres of Senegal.
+It integrates linguistic resources from Wolof, French and other languages, functioning as a flexible repertoire rather than a fixed mixed language.

+In Senegal, it is strongly associated with Dakar and other cities, where it is used in markets, transport, work, schools, and digital communication.
+Outside Senegal, Urban Wolof circulates within the diaspora, especially in Europe and North America, where it interacts with English and other migrant repertoires to form new diasporic styles.